 Key: Input up to four keys for encryption.
 You will select

 one of these keys in the Key Index drop-down

+menu.
-^{}Hexadecimal (HEX) digits consist of the numbers 0-9 and the letters A-F.

-^{}ASCII (American Standard Code for Information Interchange) is a code that represents English letters using numbers ranging from 0-127.

-Wi-Fi Protected Access (WPA / WPA2)

-WPA was created by the Wi-Fi Alliance to address the limitations and weaknesses found in WEP.
+\Hexadecimal (HEX) digits consist of the numbers 0-9 and the letters A-F. \\ASCII (American Standard Code for Information Interchange) is a code that represents English letters using numbers ranging from 0-127.
+Wi-Fi Protected Access (WPA / WPA2 / WPA3 ) WPA was created by the Wi-Fi Alliance to address the limitations and weaknesses found in WEP.
 This protocol is mainly based on the 802.11i standard.
 There are also two variations found in WPA called WPA-Personal (PSK) and WPA-Enterprise (EAP).
 WPA-EAP requires the user to install a RADIUS server on the network for authentication.
 WPA-Personal does not require the user to install a RADIUS server on the network.

-WPA-PSK is a weaker form of authentication when compared with WPA-EAP, but WPA-PSK is far more secure than WEP.

-WPA2 is an upgraded form of WPA.
-WPA2 solves some security issues found in WPA.
-Similar to WPA, WPA2 has two variations, called WPA2-Personal (PSK) and WPA2-Enterprise (EAP).

-WPA Mode: When WPA-Personal is selected, you must also select a WPA mode from the drop-down menu: AUTO (WPA or WPA2), WPA2 Only, or WPA Only.
-WPA and WPA2 use different algorithms.
-AUTO (WPA or WPA2) allows you to use both WPA and WPA2.
+Compared with WPA-EAP, WPA-PSK is a weaker form of authentication but compared to WEP, WPA-PSK is far more secure than WEP.
+WPA-EAP is currently the highest level of wireless security for users.
+WPA2/WPA3 are upgrades of WPA and solves some possible security issues found in WPA.
+Similar to WPA, WPA2/WPA3 have two variations called WPA2/WPA3-Personal (PSK) and WPA2/WPA3-Enterprise (EAP).
+WPA Mode: When WPA-Personal is selected for Authentication type, you must also select a WPA mode from the drop-down menu: AUTO (WPA or WPA2), WPA2 or WPA2 OF WPA2 OF WPA3, WPA2 Only, or WPA3 Only.

-Cipher Type: When you select WPA-Personal, you must also select

-AUTO, AES, or TKIP from the pull-down menu.
+Cipher Type: When you select WPA-Personal, you must also select AUTO, AES, or TKIP from the pull-down menu.

 Group Key Update: Select the interval during which the group key will be valid.
 The default value of 3600 is recommended.